 The Authority leases its office facilities under an operating lease agreement, which expires on March 31, 2009.
-Rental expense applicable to the Authority's offices included in rent expense for 2007 was \$160,086.
+This lease was renewed on March 31, 2009 for an additional seven years.
+Rental expense applicable to the Authority's offices included in rent expense for 2008 was \$162,451.